Copyright © 2006-2010 Davor Ocelic

 LDAP can be configured to contain user passwords.
 Passwords can be used both for authenticating as specific users and gaining access to protected entries, and for verifying whether the user knows the correct password.

-When a user opens a LDAP client and moves to browse the directory, his DN and password are used to establish the identity and access privileges.
-When LDAP is configured to perform user authentication, his DN and password are only used to perform a connection to the LDAP directory — successful connection ("bind") implies the user knew the correct password.
+When a user opens an LDAP client and moves to browse the directory, their DN and password are used to establish the identity and access privileges.
+When LDAP is configured to perform user authentication, their DN and password are only used to perform a connection to the LDAP directory — successful connection ("bind") implies the user knew the correct password.

 You can find the complete OpenLDAP documentation at the OpenLDAP website.